CoAxLab/BiologicallyIntelligentExploration/README.md

 Check here regularly for updates.

-Submit discussion questions here: https://forms.gle/KuPvy1VEW5ur84Es7
+Submit discussion questions here: https://forms.gle/5HfiYqHrfNVGYWPU6

 The associated folders are:

+Homework: Jupyter notebook templates for each homework.

+Project: Example final project for demonstration purposes.

+Labs: Jupyter notebooks used for lab sections (to be run in Google Colab)

+Python: Temporary holding spot for class-related code

 Readings: PDFs of all readings can be found here.
 Items that are not in the public domain will be on Canvas.

-Code: Central location of all class-oriented code.

-Labs: Jupyter notebook labs.
+Slides: PDFs of class slides.